 Infrastructure: The Advanced LIGO interferometers will be housed in the vacuum equipment and use the beam tubes currently in use for initial LIGO.
-The vacuum chamber currently at 2km from the vertex at Hanford, used for the half-length interferometer in initial LIGO, will be moved to the 4km point to permit two 4km arm-length instruments.
+The vacuum chamber currently at 2km from the vertex at Hanford, used for the half-length interferometer in initial LIGO, will be moved to the 4km point to permit two 4km armlength instruments.
+The position of several auxiliary chambers, and some tubing in the central station will be changed.
 Clean rooms and materials handling and storage will be adapted to Advanced LIGO needs.
 Otherwise, the infrastructure at the sites will remain unchanged.